Why is alternative credit important?

 Almost all creditors use Alternative Credit Information in one form or another.
 There is a variety of information collected by a variety of companies falling into the category of Alternative Credit Information, but it’s very difficult for the consumer to know what the lender is using behind the scenes.
 If the Alternative Credit Information is being used for making credit decisions, the information must conform to all the rules and regulations spelled out in the Fair and Accurate Credit Transactions Act.
-At eCredable, we believe in complete information transparency, which is why the AMP Credit Report allows both consumers and lenders to have total transparency over the information being used in the AMP Credit Rating.
+At eCredable, we believe in complete information transparency, which is why the AMP Credit Report allows both consumers and lenders to have total transparency over the information being used in the AMP Credit Score.

 How can I improve the chances that my alternative credit will be considered?